close

 Two scripts in one logo always fight.
 Pair the hand-lettered wordmark with a quiet sans-serif tagline (in tracking-out caps or sentence case).
 The contrast makes the calligraphy feel intentional rather than decorative, and the sans-serif carries the small text that hand-lettering cannot.

-Calligraphy Logo Maker - Hand-Lettered — icon 9 green bceeecebbf1e5abbddeb
+Calligraphy Logo Maker - Hand-Lettered — icon 9 orange 7accbcefaa1deecdfef4ddb7

 Protect the hairlines for print and engraving